 Detailed project/master plan

-Based upon the results of the deliverables and discussions, a detailed Single Window projects plan will be developed that describes the scope and objectives of the Single Window project, the key system functionalities and requirements, standards to be used, information strategy, plan for training and a detailed plan for development.
+Based upon the results of the deliverables and discussions, a detailed project plan will be developed that will describe the scope and objectives of the project, the key system functionalities and requirements, standards to be used, information strategy, planning for training and a detailed plan for development.

 The detailed project/master plan will be an important project management tool to plan, execute, monitor, evaluate, and adjust the project implementation.